IFAFMultiLA/knowledge-hub-learning-analytics/README.md

 rare under the top 20, which also supports appropriate assistance of the keywords for the topic finding.

-Figure @ref(fig:figprop0) shows the expected topic proportions per paper The largest topic proportions for keyword assisted topics fall on the topics of elaboration and exploration followed by evolution.
+The next figure shows the expected topic proportions per paper The largest topic proportions for keyword assisted topics fall on the topics of elaboration and exploration followed by evolution.
 The smallest expected proportion among the keyword assisted topics is